cisagov/ScubaGoggles/baselines/meet.md

-# CISA Google Workspace Security Configuration Baseline for Google Meet
+# CISA Google Workspace Secure Configuration Baseline for Google Meet

 Google Meet is a video conferencing service in Google Workspace that supports real-time video, desktop, and presentation sharing.
 Meet allows administrators to control and manage their video meetings.
 This Secure Configuration Baseline (SCB) provides specific policies to strengthen Meet security.